KostasMavrakis/Prague-Devils-Web-App/README.md

 ⚽ Football Team Stats Tracker

-This is a multi-page interactive web application built using Dash, Plotly, and dash-bootstrap-components to track and visualize the performance and statistics of an amateur football team.
+This is a multi-page interactive web application built using Dash, Plotly, and dash-bootstrap-components to track and visualize the performance and statistics of my amateur football team.
 The app pulls data directly from a Google Sheets file stored in Google Drive and is deployed on Google Cloud Platform (GCP).

 🌐 Live Demo
 https://praguedevilsfc-41916605153.europe-central2.run.app/